Dospacite/VLLMSPA---Patched/README.md

-# Vulnerable LLM Single Page Web App
+# Vulnerable LLM Single Page Web App - Patched Version

+This is the same project with VLLMSPA, however all the intentional vulnerabilities are patched.

 ## Installation
 ### Linux with NVIDIA